Mert4Kaan/CovidApp/README.md

 # CovidApp

-The application I coded to inform people about Covid.
+This app is for informing people about covid and showing daily data.
 # Support

 You can contact me.😊 ☕